XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor IX: Disposability

-> The twelve-factor app’s processes are disposable, meaning they can be started or stopped at a moment’s notice.
+> The twelve-factor app’s processes are disposable, meaning they can be started or stopped at a moment’s notice. [...]
+Processes should strive to minimize startup time. [...]
+Processes shut down gracefully when they receive a SIGTERM signal, [...] allowing any current requests to finish. [...]
+A twelve-factor app is architected to handle unexpected, non-graceful terminations.

 This factor remains relevant as written and remains nearly as elusive today as it was ten years ago.
 For example, the HTTP server included in Node.js does [not by default perform graceful shutdown](https://blog.dashlane.com/implementing-nodejs-http-graceful-shutdown/) (see also [nodejs issue 2642](https://github.com/nodejs/node/issues/2642)).